front-end-foundations/FlexNav/README.md

 }
 ```

-Lets remove the active class from all tabs before we add it so that only one is active at a time:
+Lets remove the active class from all tabs (using a 'for' loop) before we add it so that only one is active at a time:

 ```js
 var tabs = document.querySelectorAll("nav a");